justin-delano/playnite-friendsachievementfeed-plugin/README.md

   - Full rebuild: scans friends and owned games and reconstructs the entire cache.
   - Incremental rebuild: quick checks for recent changes and merges new entries into the existing cache.
 - Background updates: optional periodic incremental updates run on a configurable schedule.
-- SuccessStory integration: imports local SuccessStory files (if available) to include achievements from non-Steam sources.
+- SuccessStory integration: imports local SuccessStory files (if available) to include metadata not available from the Steam API.

 ## Types of feeds